-Carbon Dioxide Toxicity Treatment
+Carbon Dioxide Poisoning Treatment

 Treat people with carbon dioxide toxicity as follows:

-When to Seek Medical Care
+When to Seek Medical Care for Carbon Dioxide Poisoning

 Medical assistance is generally not required for people with carbon dioxide toxicity, except in severe cases as defined above.

-Medically reviewed by A Board Certified Family Practice Physician
+Medically reviewed by a Board Certified Family Practice Physician

 "Mechanisms, causes, and effects of hypercapnia"